JenSchumann/JenSchumann.github.io/Projects/Project_One/hilow_card_game/readme.md

-Hi Lo Card Game

-Game Logic
-User is dealt a random card from a card deck.
-They have buttons for selecting whether they believe the next random card dealt will have a higher card value than the one presently showing.
+# PROJECT: HI LO CARD GAME

+**SUMMARY:** HI LO is an an app that allows the user to select whether they believe the next card dealt will be high or low compared to the one displayed.
+User starts with three lives, and loses one each time they guess HI or LO incorrectly.
 If they guess correctly, they earn a point.

-If they guess incorrectly, they lose a life.

-User starts w/three lives.

-Programmatic Logic
+User wins the game when they earn five points.

+# APPROACH
+**TECHNOLOGY USED:** HTML/EJS, CSS, JavaScript/jQuery/

+**DESCRIPTION:**
+-Basic JavaScript & jQuery:
-Build shuffle cards array to randomly deal cards to user.
+    -Shuffle cards array to randomly deal cards to user.

-User interactivity through buttons.
+    -User interactivity through buttons.

-Use html language for showing suit symbols.

-After MVP:
+-Vanilla CSS styling

+# ETC.
+**PLANNED FEATURES:**
-Add functionality for use of betting money from variable stored where the player begins game w/$100.
+-Add functionality for use of betting money from variable stored where the player begins game w/$100.
+-Improve responsiveness